Your medical care team

 - What does this diagnosis mean for my future?

 It is important to ask every question that you want answered.
-For a comprehensive list of questions, please review our ‘Questions to ask your oncologist’ page, where will also be able to download a copy of questions to take with you to your next appointment.
+For a comprehensive list of questions, please review our ‘Questions to ask your oncologist’ page, where you can download a copy of questions to take with you to your next appointment.

 Care advice